c-f-h/pyiga/README.rst

 Clone this repository and execute ::

-    $ python setup.py install --user
+    $ python setup.py install

 in the main directory.
-The installation script should now compile the Cython extensions and then install the package in your user directory.
-If you prefer to install the package globally, skip the ``--user`` flag; this requires administrator rights.
+The installation script should now compile the Cython extensions and then install the package.

 If you have Intel MKL installed on your machine, be sure to install the **pyMKL** package; if ``pyiga`` detects this package, it will use the